 Ms. Derby provided a brief description of the project.
 She informed the Board that HDMD has engaged AECOM for the design of their Dallas, Polk, and Caroline Streetscape Improvements Project.
 Ms. Derby suggested that the DRA expand the scope of the HDMD project to include the DRA Shopping District Improvements Project.
 She informed the Board that a proposal from AECOM had been received detailing the expanded scope in the amount of $850K.

-After discussion, Director Keyser moved that the Board enter into an agreement with HDMD to accept the expanded AECOM proposal for a master plan design and construction phase services for the Shopping District Streetscape Improvements project and contribute an amount not to exceed $850K.
+After discussion, Director Keyser moved that the Board approve an agreement with HDMD to accept the expanded AECOM proposal for a master plan design and construction phase services for the Shopping District Streetscape Improvements project and contribute an amount not to exceed $850K.
 Director Hamm seconded the motion and it carried unanimously.

 Main Street Corridor E/W Improvements Project